-The College's 16-18 ESFA funded recruitment for the following academic period, 2021/2022, is in line with allocation.
-Apprenticeship carry-in funding is also stronger than planned and monthly recruitment is in line with the College growth plan which considers the ongoing impact of Covid-19.
-Recruitment on Higher Education courses and those funded through Advanced Learner Loans income have fallen slightly behind budget, but it is anticipated that this impact will be offset by strong apprenticeship performance.
+The College's 16-18 ESFA funded recruitment for the following academic period, 2022/2023, is in excess of the Colleges ESFA allocation by around 200 learners and in line with the Colleges financial plan.
+The College hopes to be in a position to seek in- year growth in relation to these additional learners.
+Apprenticeship carry-in funding is stronger than planned however in- year recruitment is currently lagging slightly behind plan and this position is being monitored closely given the current wider economic uncertainty particularly in relation to the appetite of SME companies to invest in new apprentices.
+Recruitment on Higher Education courses and those funded through Advanced Learner Loans income have also fallen slightly behind budget,